Student Activism in the Context of the 1930s

 Rosalind Matusow Belmont

-Minnesota Historical Society, 20th Century Radicalism in Minnesota Oral History Project “Interview with Rosalind Matusow Belmont 20th Century Radicalism in Minnesota Oral History Project.”
-Oral History Interviews of the 20th Century Radicalism in Minnesota Oral History Project.
-Minnesota Historical Society, 6-7, http://collections.mnhs.org/cms/display?irn=10362519.
+Minnesota Historical Society, Oral History Project Oral history interview with Rosalind Matusow Belmont, April 4, 1982, 20th Century Radicalism In Minnesota Oral History Project, Minnesota Historical Society, pages 6-7, http://www2.mnhs.org/library/findaids/oh30.xml.

 Farmer-Labor Party

-The strong coalition between workers and farmers grew as a result of unemployment and poverty.
+The strong coalition in Minnesota between workers and farmers, who originally created the Nonpartisan League in North Dakota in 1917 to secure fair prices for wheat, grew as a result of unemployment and poverty.
 It brought a new enthusiasm for the party platform that included funding for building roads, relief from farm foreclosures, and the creation of a state income tax to finance employment.
 Its leaders were anti-corporate and pro-organized labor.
 They advocated for many of the programs that would be introduced by the New Deal, including Social Security and the right to organize unions.

 The Politics of War